 6.1 The provider is always liable to the customer

-b) according to the product liability law and
+(b) according to the product liability law and

-7. Data protection
+7. Data privacy

-8.1 The Customer shall be responsible for observing any import and export regulations applicable to the deliveries or services, in particular those of the USA.
-In the case of cross-border deliveries or services, the customer shall bear any customs duties, fees and other charges.
-The customer shall handle legal or official proceedings in connection with cross-border deliveries or services on its own responsibility, unless otherwise expressly agreed.
+8.1 The customer is responsible for complying with import and export regulations applicable to deliveries and services, in particular those associated with the United States.
+For cross-border deliveries and services, the customer shall cover customs, fees and other charges.
+The customer is responsible for handling legal and official procedures in connection with cross-border deliveries and services, unless expressly agreed otherwise.

 1. Subject matter of the contract